The Community @ Rodman Hall

 Members of the Niagara African diaspora community share in manifestos their thoughts and experiences in the Niagara region as visible minorities, shouting from the rooftop in English, French and African languages.

-Community-Engaged Art Practice is a distinct field of collaborative artistic practice between professional artists and community members.
-Consistent with our values on the potential for contemporary art to effect positive change in our community, Rodman Hall Art Centre carried out three community-engaged art projects in partnership with Strive Niagara and YWCA Niagara Region during the spring/summer of 2018.
-Our project was developed in consultation and co-learning with partner staff.
-The projects took place at partner sites where the finished works subsequently hung, bringing art made by participants into their own spaces.
+Community-Engaged Art Practice is a distinct field of collaborative, co-creation artistic practice between professional artists and community members.
+Consistent with our values on the potential for contemporary art to effect positive change in our community, Rodman Hall Art Centre launched a Community-Engaged Art Program in 2018/19, working with social service agency Partners.
+Our program projects are developed in consultation and co-learning with partner staff and local artists are contracted whose lived experience as well as artistic skills, are appropriate for the Partner client group.
+The projects take place at Partner sites where the finished works subsequently installed, bringing art made by participants into their own spaces.

 July 17 to September 2